Padova Grand Prix

 Classic luge, inline, and junior standup would start the morning off.
 Practice was supposed to start at 9:00 AM.
 I was ready shortly after 9:00 and there was almost no one else at the start line.
 We were able to get two warmup runs in the hour we were allotted.

 On the way back up the hill we passed quite a few bicyclists.
 And many of them watched us for a bit, I think more wondering which way they were going to go down as the road they planned on using was closed.
-There were also quite a few people out hiking and rock climbing as well.

 My semi final heat was an incredible heat.
 Again I started at the end of the pack.
 I wasn’t able to pass anyone, but I caught up to them by the time we got to the hairpins.
 The last four of us where fighting for the third position, and we were fairly close.
 The three in front of me where basically taking the turns three wide.
 I kept trying to pass them, but with them three wide there was no room.
 I had one last shot as we approached the final hairpin.
 I exited the hairpin with some good speed, directly behind the three in front of me.
 They were arrayed diagonally, and I managed to get on the correct side of the diagonal.
 I’d have the inside line coming into the final sweeper.
 But I rolled over some loose, clumpy hay near the hay bales, and Eliot (who was in fifth) bumped me slightly.
 This caused both of us to drop back just enough that we had no chance to overtake those in front of us.

 The consolation heat wasn’t as exciting.
 We got into a single file line, and maintained our position most of the way through the hairpins.
 I broke a little too much at the top, and couldn’t gain on anyone.
 I finished 12th.
 I stopped immediately after the finish line so I could watch the final.
-Of course Serek won by a good margin.
-I also watch the juniors final.

 After the morning races were finished we took an hour and a half for lunch, or so I thought.
 I thought that the schedule was to do warmup from 2:00 to 3:00.
 But it was printed in the pamphlet was 2:30.
 We actually started about 2:15 or so.
-We also got two runs in before the race started.
-Much like the morning session, the standup started first, and we went down after them.

 My run started with me in third place.
 I passed one of the guys just as we entered the turns.
 I slowed a little too much, and got repassed.
 Once again I was in third, but I felt confident that I could catch up.
 A couple of hairpins later my back end went barking across the pavement, almost throwing me from my board.
 Amazingly enough, although I lost ground, I was still in the race.
 I got a little closer in the final few turns, and had one last chance to try to catch up to draft on the final straight.
 I flew into the final turn, and didn’t quite make it and hit the hay.
 I was still in third place as I scrambled to get back on my board.
 I paddled hard, only to get passed just as I laid down.
 I’m not sure what my problem was this year.
 Partially it was the wheels, but I had no problems last year.
 Well it gave me a chance to watch the rest of the races.

 In the finals, Labarthe was in lane 1 (on the left side of the road), Eliot was in lane 2, and Luca was in lane 3.
 As they started Labarthe veered left, and Luca veered right.
 This squeezed Eliot out.
 At this point we couldn’t see what was happening on the screen, but I guess both Luca and Labarthe got sideways.
 Next thing we see is Eliot out in front, where he stayed until the finish.
-Luca, was behind had tried to take the first turn without braking and ended up in the hay.
-Of course Labarthe immediately protested but the results were left alone.

 The standup final was next and it was fairly exciting with Switzer passing Dalua near the bottom.
 I was watching the big screen, then ran around the arch at the bottom to get a photo when I heard a lot of screaming and hollering.
 I turned out to get set up for the shot when I noticed Ozman standing in the middle of the road.
 Apparently the generator shut off, and the arch started to collapse, just as the heat was arriving.
-Fortunately the arch didn’t collapse completely, and someone turned the generator on fairly quickly.

 The awards ceremony was different.
 The top three finishers were called up to the stage.
 They stood behind the podium, and then as their name was called, they stood on the podium.
 Then the trophy girl walked out with the trophy, while a dignitary took the trophy from the trophy girl and handed it to the winner.
 Then the three flags were raised while the winners national anthem was played.